Top 8 Travel Tips for Europe

 Read below for our top 8 travel tips for Canadians traveling to Europe.

 1. Make Sure You Have All Required Documents to Travel

 When booking your trip, knowing and understanding the entry requirements based on your travel documentation and the countries you are travelling to is imperative to avoid disappointment.
-Ontario travel agents are required to provide information regarding travel documentation needed for each person travelling on a booking.
+Ontario travel agents are required to provide information regarding travel documentation needed for each person tr

 You should make photocopies of any travel documents such as tickets, itineraries, passport, insurance policy as well as any identification and credit cards.
 Leave these photocopies with a friend or family member at home.
 In the event that you lose this information during your travels, you should also carry the same photocopies with you in a safe place separate from your travel documents and identification.

 An adapter for your cell phone, tablet or laptop is very important to take along.
 You always want to make sure you can charge your tech items to maintain contact with people at home.
 However, don’t forget many countries have different size plugs and voltage.
 Why you will need an adapter and/or a converter:

 - Canadian flat pin plugs won’t fit in the European sockets, so a regular adapter is a solution.

 - You’ll need to convert the European 220 volts to our 110 volts if your device is single voltage, or say goodbye to your travel hairdryer.